 You probably will know if a person is having a hallucination.
 It may scare you, because you can't see why the person is behaving as he or she is.
 The person also may be very scared.

 Remain calm, and try to help the person:

-person tell the voices to go away.
-Involving the person in other activities may
+Suggest that the person tell the voices to go away.
+Involving the person in other activities may help.